Dutch & English language courses

 • describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plans.

-14 weeks, from February 13th 2017 until mid-June, twice a week on Monday and Wednesday.
+16 weeks, from September 18th 2017 until mid-January, twice a week on Monday and Wednesday.
 You are expected to spend around 1 ½ to 3 hours a week on self-study.

 External language centres